Code-Institute-Submissions/webalyzer/README.md

 During development, try: except: and else: blocks are critical for the app's success, especially when dealing with 3rd-party sources.

 Adding features upon features, lots of testing needs to happen.
-When I added try - except: blocks and noticed some performance degrade depending where the try: was added and items included.
+When I added try - except: blocks, I noticed some performance degraded depending on where the try: was added and items included.
 Trying to find the sweet spot, I successfully gained better performance at the end of the day.

 Regex comes in handy when dealing with text and URLs, and one can void many exceptions errors along the way.